aleshaleksey/fansys23/12-equipment-economy.md

 | Musical instrument (exquisite) | 2400+     |               | rare      | no         | yes    |
 |                                |           |               |           |            |        |

-**Entrenching tools**: This is a full set of equipment needed to fortify a a field position or make a simple dwelling.
+**Entrenching tools**: This is a full set of equipment needed to fortify a field position or make a simple dwelling.
 It includes, hammer, chisel, axe, shovel, knives and a number of other implements.

-**Farmer's Equipment**: Farmer's equipment consists of yokes, ploughs, shovels and other minimal equipment needed to raise crops.
+**Farmer's Equipment**: Farmer's equipment consists of yokes, ploughs, shovels and other minimal equipment needed to grow crops or rear livestock.
 Animals not included.

 **Smith's tools**: A minimal set of tools needed to make use of a forge or make a field forge.
 Using a field forge gives -5 on all crafting rolls.
 The set include hammers, vice, chisels, small anvil and other implements.
 The set weighs about 30lb.

 **Smith's forge**: A complete forge.
 This is not mobile and consists of furnace as well as all other tools and structures for turning an iron ingot into an implement.

 **Musical instruments (simple)**: This mostly includes simple wind instruments made of reed, with no metal parts and no rare materials.
-These would be welcome at a festival, a fey glade, or a village tavern, but might get you laughed out of town or executed at a king's court.
+These would be welcome at a festival, a fey glade, or a village tavern, but might get you laughed out of town or executed at a royal court.

 **Musical instruments (average)**: This includes more robust wind instruments and certain percussion, such as tambourines.
 Certain simpler string instruments would fall in this category.
 They might contain mixture of wooden, hide and metal parts and would be acceptable either as a performance in a town's tavern or as part of a band or orchestra.
 A buffoon at a court might use instruments from this category.

 **Musical instrument (complex)**: This includes most string instruments (guitars/lutes, violins, harps, lyres), as brass and certain others.
 These would be acceptable at many mortal courts and would draw crowds at backwater settlements for their rarity.

 **Musical instrument (exquisite)**: This includes things like pianos, church organs and other large, complex instruments.
-They are generally nor easily transported.
+Such instruments are not always easily transported.

 ___